 What are home appraisals?

 A residential appraisal is an unbiased opinion of the market value at a specific point in time, meaning what is the most probable price a willing buyer would pay for a specific property.
-The opinion is based on an analysis of the property’s condition and similar home sales.
+The appraised value of a home is based on an analysis of the property’s condition and similar home sales.
 Appraisal happens after an initial offer is accepted and is one of the first steps towards closing the sale of a home.

 As a later phase of your mortgage approval, appraisal can be a nerve-wracking moment for both buyers and sellers.
-After working towards their real estate goals for years, awaiting final approval from an impartial third party can be stressful, especially when the outcome determines your future mortgage payments for years to come.
+Awaiting final approval from an impartial third party can be stressful, especially when the outcome determines your future mortgage payments for years to come.

 Usually, the appraiser would base the estimated value of a home on in-depth research taking factors such as site-inspections, amenity/features, condition, quality and sales of similar properties into consideration.

 What do home appraisers look for?

 Once the decision has been made to move forward and an offer is accepted, the lender will schedule an appraisal on the home.